expo/appjs24-workflows-workshop-lessons/companions/05/ios-plugin.md

     contents
   );
 }

-// each plugin returns its configuration in case it changes, for the sake of the next plugin in the chain return config;
 ```

 **Try it.** Run `npx expo prebuild --clean --platform ios`.
 Does it apply the configuration correctly?
 Can you run it and see the widget with `npx expo run:ios`?